mloning/rocket-rs/README.md

 - [x] separate kernel parameter generation from computation
 - [x] compare and test against Python implementation in [aeon]
-- [ ] refactor to pass random generator to functions
+- [x] refactor to pass random generator to functions
+- [ ] use debugger
 - [ ] benchmark & improve

 ### Notes